vmware-tanzu/tanzu-dev-portal/content/blog/springone2020-workshops.md

 ---
-title: "Highlights of the SpringOne 2020 Self-Paced Workshops---and Their New Home"
-description: >
-    Highlights of the SpringOne 2020 Self-Paced Workshops---and Their New Home
 date: 2020-09-17
-topics:
-- Spring
-- Kubernetes
+description: 'Highlights of the SpringOne 2020 Self-Paced Workshops---and Their New Home

+  '
+lastmod: '2021-02-08'
 tags:
 - SpringOne
 - Workshops